-In some people, stress can make RA symptoms worse.
-And just living with rheumatoid arthritis can be a lot to handle.
+Feeling worried and tense makes some people's RA symptoms worse.
+Just living with the disease can be a lot to handle.

 Sometimes it's tricky to manage stress, especially at work.
-When things get hectic, you can't just pop out for a soak in a hot tub or a massage.
-But these eight stress-busters can leave you calm without leaving your desk.
+When things get hectic, you have to stay on task.
+Use these eight stress-busters to keep calm and carry on.

-- Stretch.
-Aim for taking a break every half-hour to stretch, walk around, and clear your head.
+1. Stretch.
+Aim to take a break every half-hour to stretch, walk around, and clear your head.
 When you can't, stretch at your desk.
 Try to move all your joints.
 Arch your back.
 Shrug your shoulders.
 Stretch your arms above your head.
 Make claws with your hands.
 Under your desk, flex your ankles and toes.

-- Breathe deeply.
-With your eyes closed or open, take a few deep breaths.
-Breathe in through the nose, feeling your chest expand.
-Then breathe out through your mouth.
+2. Breathe deeply.
+Take a few deep breaths with your eyes closed or open.
+Inhale through the nose, feeling your chest expand.
+Then exhale through your mouth.
 Repeat.

-- Relax your muscles.
-Slowly relax all the muscle groups in your body, starting with your feet and ending with your head.
-First, tense the muscles for about eight seconds.
+3. Relax your muscles.
+Slowly relax all the muscle groups in your body.
+Start with your feet and end with your head.
+First, tense the muscles for about 8 seconds.
 Then relax them, and feel the tension melt away.

-- Focus on a soothing image.
-Keep pictures on your desk or a slideshow of pictures on your computer that calm you down.
-Choose whatever you like -- a family vacation spot, pictures of your kids, adorable kittens.
-Anything that makes you smile or that you connect with calmness helps.
+4. Focus on a soothing image.
+Keep pictures on your desk or a slideshow of pictures on your computer that relax you.
+Choose whatever you like -- a favorite vacation spot, pictures of loved ones, adorable kittens.
+Anything that makes you smile or feel calm helps.

-- Listen.
+5. Listen.
 Slip on a pair of headphones for a few minutes.
-Listen to a song that gives you happy, soothing thoughts.
-Or try relaxing natural sounds, like ocean waves or a waterfall.
+Play a song that gives you happy, soothing thoughts.
+Or listen to relaxing natural sounds, like ocean waves or a waterfall.

-- Smell.
-For some people, certain scents -- like lavender, chamomile, and sandalwood -- can reduce stress.
-Keep a bottle of scented hand lotion on your desk and use it when you need a little aromatherapy.
+6. Smell.
+Certain scents -- like lavender, chamomile, and sandalwood -- can ease stress for some people.
+Keep a bottle of scented hand lotion on your desk and use it when you need a little " aromatherapy."
 Get products with real essential oils instead of artificial scents.

-- Write in a journal.
-When you’re feeling stressed, clear off your desk and take out a pad -- or clear your screen and open a new file -- and write for a few minutes.
+7. Write in a journal.
+When you’re feeling anxious, clear off your desk and take out a pad -- or clear your screen and open a new file -- and write for a few minutes.
 Studies show that writing down what you're feeling can make you feel better and even lower your blood pressure.
-If keeping a journal feels awkward, try writing an email about your feelings to your best friend.
+If keeping a journal feels awkward, write an email about your feelings to your best friend.
 When you're done, you can decide to send it or just keep it to yourself.